Skip to main content

 How the AI generation works:

-Thunkable has a strong base in education and suits solopreneurs, educators, and non-technical creators building cross-platform MVPs.
-G2 reviewers rate it 4.4/5, with ease of use for non-coders cited most often as a positive.
+Thunkable is widely used in education and targets solopreneurs, educators, and non-technical creators building cross-platform MVPs.
+G2 reviewers rate it 4.4/5, with ease of use cited most often as a positive.

 Pricing: Free (2k tokens, 3 public projects), Accelerator $19/mo (20k tokens), Builder $59/mo, Advanced $189/mo (100k+ tokens).
 Annual billing reduces costs across all tiers.